pariterre/PianOptim/README.md

 - Whatever what is decide, do we prescribe the pose actually held?

+### Impact of the finger on the key
+- Usually we should call the "IMPACT" phase transition when an impact occurs.
+Howerver, here, the impact is "smooth".
+Does that mean no impact phase transition is needed?

 ### What is the best way to model the press phase?

 - Should we track a speed profile of the key from actual data?